Usuy-Leon/Topo3D-world/README.md

 # How to Download a GeoTIFF from OpenTopography

-  1. Go to the data page: Visit the specific OpenTopography link for the Shuttle Radar Topography Mission data.
+  1. Go to the website: Visit the specific OpenTopography link for the Shuttle Radar Topography Mission data.

      - 1.1. https://portal.opentopography.org/raster?opentopoID=OTSRTM.082016.4326.1